tsali/asn_routes/README.md

 ######################

 This is a simple script that will search various databses for advertised routes from an ASN you specify.
-Currently I have configured it to query RADB, APNIC and RIPE
+Currently I have configured it to query RADB, ARIN, APNIC, AFRINIC, LACNIC and RIPE.

 To install
 1. Log into the bash capable server you're installing it in